CNN TV

 The courts have a right to determine if the ban is Constitutional under the CA Constitution.
 The Courts have no right over-turn legislation for other cause expect if the law is unclear.

-Joe in DE November 20th, 2008 2:27 pm ET
+November 20, 2008 at 2:27 pm |

 The courts have a right to determine if the ban is Constitutional under the CA Constitution.
 The Courts have no right over-turn legislation for other cause expect if the law is unclear.